isaacs/node-lru-cache/README.md

 Set to a positive integer to track the sizes of items added to the cache, and prevent caching any item over a given size.
 Attempting to add an item whose calculated size is greater than this amount will be a no-op.
 The item will not be cached, and no other items will be evicted.

 Optional, must be a positive integer if provided.
 Defaults to the value of `maxSize` if provided.

 ### `sizeCalculation`

 Function used to calculate the size of stored items.
 If you're storing strings or buffers, then you probably want to do something like `n => n.length`.
 The item is passed as the first argument, and the key is passed as the second argument.

 This may be overridden by passing an options object to `cache.set()`.

 Requires `maxSize` to be set.

-If the resulting calculated size is greater than `maxSize`, then the item will not be added to the cache.
+If the `size` (or return value of `sizeCalculation`) for a given entry is greater than `maxEntrySize`, or if the resulting size of the entire cache would be greater than `maxSize`, then the item will not be added to the cache.

 Deprecated alias: `length`